 From a climate change perspective this species is at the edge of its distribution range while inhabiting the project lakes.
 They are still there because of the deep and oligotrophic character of the lakes and their ecological importance should not be underestimated.
 However, warmer temperatures will further increase the threat to the existence of the Arctic char and the habitat it lives in.

-Macrophytes elimination will be performed at three sites, in the northern part and in the outlet of Lake Locknesjön as well as in Lake Bensjön (adjacent to Lake Revsundssjön).
-In these lakes, reed will be cut every year over a four year period.
-The reed will be removed from the lakes.
-Repeated cutting will prevent root access to oxygen, thus killing off the reed permanently.
+Macrophytes elimination has been performed at three sites, in the northern part and in the outlet of Lake Locknesjön as well as in Lake Bensjön (adjacent to Lake Revsundssjön).
+In these lakes, reed has been cut every year over a four year period.
+The reed has been removed from the lakes.
+Repeated cutting has prevented root access to oxygen, thus killing off the reed permanently.